-Imagine waiting in a two-hour line behind two guys who smell like cigarettes and BO to see a new Anish Kapoor sculpture that turns out to be a giant light bulb.
+Imagine waiting in an endless line behind two guys who smell like cigarettes and BO to see a new Anish Kapoor sculpture that turns out to be a giant light bulb.
 The artist provides no explanation, assigns no purpose or meaning to the work.
 It’s simply something he has deemed Art, and you like it or you don’t get it.

 You have to really, really, reeeeeealy like Art to make it through The Lighthouse.

 It does, aesthetically at least, fit the definition.
 It’s shot in black&white and shown in a square format.
 Every single scene looks like it could be framed and hung in a Palo Alto condo.
 In fact, you get the sense that this director sold the movie by taking a bunch of great stills and then letting everyone play with them like refrigerator magnet poetry.

 Here’s the set-up: Robert Pattinson and Willem Dafoe have to live in tight quarters while they watch over a lighthouse on a tiny, isolated island.
 They’re supposed to be grizzled and haggard, but Dafoe’s character keeps pointing out how Pattinson’s character is too pretty for his job, and we wonder why this never crossed the director’s mind.
 So while Dafoe is as natural to the film’s setting as the barnacles and seaweed and raggety gulls, the movie has to keep finding ways to dirty up Pattinson, and nothing sticks, including his accent.